grafana/grafana/WORKFLOW.md

 ## Proposing changes

-Examples of proposed changes are overarching architecture, subsets, and specific code or graphical elements.
+Examples of proposed changes are overarching architecture, component design, and specific code or graphical elements.
 Proposed changes SHOULD cover the big picture and intention, but individual parts SHOULD be split into the smallest possible changes.
 Changes SHOULD be based on and target the master branch.
 Depending on size of the proposed change, each change SHOULD be discussed, in increasing order of change size and complexity:
 * Directly in a RR (Pull Request) - this MAY be done, but SHOULD not be the common case
 * Issue
 * Developer mailing list